SugarSecurity/The-Sugar-Scoop/anti-trust.md

-# Sugar Security Scoop 1 - Trust and Anti-Trust
+# Sugar Security Scoop 1 - Trust, Trusts, and Anti-Trust

-As a cybersecurity and tech CEO, I can't help but think about the concept of Trust.
-Some of the smartest people I work with are pursuing ways to make things like encryption and access management work with "Zero Trust".
-In other words, systems where no single entity has full control of all of the data / decision making.

-Now I have the oppurtunity to view an ANTI-trust congressional hearing.
-Interesting...
+> “To assume the best about another is the trait that has created modern society.
+Those occasions when our trusting nature gets violated are tragic.
+But the alternative - to abandon trust as a defense against predation and deception - is worse.”
+>
+> - **Malcolm Gladwell, Talking to Strangers**

+## Trust

+In Cybersecurity, we are always thinking about the concept of trust.
+As Mr. Gladwell explains above, for modern society to have things like banks, medical care, and restaurants, a lot of **trust** is required.
+This concept extends to the very core of humanity in things like family and friendship.

+Trust can also be horrendously violated.

+When designing a (network, website, mobile app, etc.) you never want to *assume the best* in people, or in your systems.
+Instead, your *product/thing* should only give out the **absolute bare minimum** level of access that is **absolutely necessary**.

+"Zero-trust" systems are buzzing.

+## Trusts

+[The Business Dictionary](http://www.businessdictionary.com/definition/trust.html) defines *trust* (noun) as:

+> a legal entity created by a party (the trustor) through which a second party (the trustee) holds the right to manage the trustor's assets or property for the benefit of a third party (the beneficiary).

+# WAIT KEEP READING - no more legal definitions I swear

+A trust is a combination of companies and people that are allowed to manage things like houses, restaurants, or companies. **Trusts** require a lot of **trust** and without those we wouldn't have *critical foundations of modern life* like [U.S Steel](https://en.wikipedia.org/wiki/U.S._Steel) or [Amazon](https://en.wikipedia.org/wiki/Amazon_(company)).

+## Anti-Trust

+> The great Way is easy, yet people prefer the side paths.
+Be aware when things are out of balance.
+Stay centered
+>
+> - **The Tao Te Ching**

+Anti-trust is just as important as trust.

+**JP Morgan** was born very wealthy and married even wealthier.
+He got a job in banking and invested other people's money in land and gold.
+He sold the gold to the government during a depression for massive piles of cash.
+Morgan used his unprecedented wealth to buy up what he saw to be the critical infrastructure for the next century.
+Railroads, steel, and oil companies were all put under his umbrella into modern institutions like General Electric, U.S. Steel, and Chase Bank.

+Where would we be without Mr. Morgan and his rapid expansion?
+Maybe things would be better today, maybe they would be worse.
+You can weigh trains and netflix vs tanks and nukes.

-# Anti-Trust Congress July 29th 2020
+# House Anti-Trust Hearing - July 29th 2020 - Recorded Live

-Coronavirus pandemic has infected over 4 million americans and killed over 150k.
+We're in the same sort of spot today.
+Coronavirus pandemic has infected more than 4 million americans and killed over 150k.
 The US Economy has grinded to a halt.

-But these 4 companies are booming, and are worth over $5 Trillion combined - an unprecedented amount.

-Only Zuckerberg has spoken to Congress before (regarding data security and privacy) and most of these CEOs avoid public forums entirely.

-## The Companies

-All 4 = >5 Trilli, meanwhile small biz is crashing.
-Too much power over our information and economy and they are killing manufacturing, entrepreneurship, and other foundations of the economy.
-Because of these, it is impossible for the consumer to escape, no other options.
+Amazon, Apple, Facebook, and Google are booming.
+These four companies are worth over five trillion dollars combined.

+How did they get there?
+They revolutionized commerce, advertising, entertainment, and human connection.
+They were early players who played hard and got

 ### Amazon
 70% of online Sales